 Like any Black Person we are but invisible men/women and are Black medical practitioners who possess the education, knowledge, achievements, and loyalty to address the needs of people> That makes us dangerous and viewed with disdain stain from those whose goals are to restrict our wisdom.
 We are but low hanging fruit for the DEA, Your professional license, for what it is worth, as a physician, dentist, or pharmacist, is now that of a common drug street dealer.

-(A POWERFUL VIDEO(SEE VIDEO TARGETING OF LOW HANGING FRUIT, CALL AL SHARPTON)
+A POWERFUL VIDEO(SEE VIDEO TARGETING OF LOW HANGING FRUIT, CALL REV. AL SHARPTON

 You are but low hanging fruit.
 Don’t bring attention to yourself, you know how it is.
 Invisible, filtered.
 And like any people to protect what’s left of your reputation, most would rather fold than fight.
 Like their black counterparts, it’s better to remain silent, and do as you’re told.
 But to this group, their attitudes are reflective of Frederick Douglas’ speech of 1857: